tinymce/tinymce-docs/ui-components/autocompleter.md

 #### CardItems

-CardItems are subcomponents for the CardMenuItem.
+`CardItems` are subcomponents for the `CardMenuItem`.
 Use these to construct your custom item and display relevant information to the user.

 There are three types of card items:
 * [CardContainer](#cardcontainer)